The oldest public wildflower garden in the United States

 Below: The upper section of the compound leaf.
 The terminal leaflet of each subsection is the largest, usually 3-lobed and shows three prominent veins at its base.

-Notes: Black Bugbane was not listed on Martha Crone's 1951 inventory of plants in the Garden at that time, but was present at the time of the 1986 census.
-Gardener Cary George added plants in 1994.
+Notes: Black Bugbane was not listed on Martha Crone's 1951 inventory of plants in the Garden at that time, but then she reported planting it in 1951 and 1957.
+It was present at the time of the 1986 census.
+Gardener Cary George added plants in 1994 and Susan Wilkins added them in 2020.
 It is not native to Minnesota or Wisconsin, but generally it is native to the eastern half of the United States from Iowa eastward.
 In Canada it is found in Ontario and Quebec.
 It grows quite well in Minnesota where it has been established and primarily grown as an ornamental.

 Toxicity: Large medicinal doses produce symptoms of poisoning, particularly nausea and dizziness and can also provoke a miscarriage.